Skip to content

 Published: at 10:45 AMSuggest Changes

-If you haven’t already, install the AWS CLI and configure it with your AWS credentials.
+Install the AWS CLI and configure it with your credentials:

 pip install awscli